Blacula

-Blacula is a 1972 American blaxploitation vampire horror film directed by William Crain.
+Blacula is a 1972 American blaxploitation horror film directed by William Crain.
 It stars William Marshall in the title role about an 18th-century African prince named Mamuwalde, who is turned into a vampire (and later locked in a coffin) by Count Dracula in the Count's castle in Transylvania in the year 1780 after Dracula refuses to help Mamuwalde suppress the slave trade.
+The film co-stars Vonetta McGee, Denise Nicholas, Gordon Pinsent and Thalmus Rasulala.

+The film was released by American International Pictures on August 25, 1972.
 Blacula was released to mixed reviews in the United States, but was one of the top-grossing films of the year.
 It was the first film to receive an award for Best Horror Film at the Saturn Awards.
-Blacula was followed by the sequel Scream Blacula Scream in 1973 and inspired a wave of blaxploitation-themed horror films.
+It was followed by the sequel Scream Blacula Scream in 1973 and inspired a wave of blaxploitation-themed horror films.